 Yet, he had the courage to continue and see the Lord work on their behalf.

-Joshua 1:9 – Joshua 19 Reflecting on the Life of Joshua
+Joshua 1:9 – Reflecting on Joshua’s Strength and Courage

 By the end of the book of Joshua, all the tribes of Israel have been given their parcels of land.
 The enemies have been driven out and the land is free from war.
 The crops are growing, the people are settled into their new homes in their own towns and cities.

 Not one of all the Lord’s good promises to Israel failed; every one was fulfilled. ~ Joshua 21:45

 Joshua’s time as a leader was almost finished.
 He had completed the jobs God had given him.
 He had fulfilled the purpose that God had for him.
 Joshua 19 relates that Joshua was included in the distribution and given land and inheritance just like the twelve tribes.